SaraSiwiecki/finalproject/README.md

 Accession ID: NP_001274687.1

-I used the BLAST results from the BLAST run with the bait sequence that produced hits for the most taxa.
-Once I identified a bait sequence that had hits for the most taxa, I used the Multiple Sequence Aligner on BLAST to align the sequences for all taxa.
-These files are denoted as alpha1_hydra_precursor_align_clean.fa, alpha2_drosophila_align_clean.fa, alpha3_nematostella_align_clean.fa, alpha4_humans_align_clean.fa, alpha5_obricella_align_clean.fa, alpha6_humans_align_clean.fa and are located within each alpha sequence folder.
+Once I identified these bait sequences that had hits for the most taxa for each alpha chain, I used the Multiple Sequence Alignment Viewer (MSA Viewer) on BLAST to align the sequences for all taxa.
+These files are denoted as alpha1_hydra_precursor_align_clean.fa, alpha2_drosophila_align_clean.fa, alpha3_nematostella_align_clean.fa, alpha4_humans_align_clean.fa, alpha5_obricella_align_clean.fa, and alpha6_humans_align_clean.fa and are located within each alpha sequence folder.

 Then, I uploaded these files to the Grace HPC.
-I used these multiple sequence alignments to infer a tree with IQ-Tree with the script job_animal.sh.
+I used these multiple sequence alignments to infer a tree using IQ-Tree with the script job_animal.sh.
 I also used the ultrafast bootstrapping on BLAST.
 This produced many files, including .treefiles that I used to visualize the consensus tree for each simulation on RStudio (finalproject.rmd).
 All of the output files are located in the alpha folders above.

 ## Results